 The spine is comprised of 25 bones in four sections.
 Two of the sections curve out— the sacrum and thoracic (the middle back or ribcage) and two curve in— the lumbar (lower) and the cervical (the neck).

 There is a very delicate balance in the design of the spine.
-The lower back and neck are meant to have the exact same compressing the bones of the lower backdegree of curve and they should be aligned vertically in space—a plumb line should pass directly through the middle of both of these curves.
+The lower back and neck are meant to have the exact same degree of curve and they should be aligned vertically in space—a plumb line should pass directly through the middle of both of these curves.

 Unfortunately this is rarely the case though one of the more interesting aspects of alignment is most people perceive themselves as standing up straight even though they are leaning backwards slightly.